huridocs/pdf_metadata_extraction/README.md

     sudo python clean_files.py
     docker-compose up

-Issue: Configuration changes but not reflected in service
+### Issue: Configuration changes but not reflected in service
 Cause: Docker should be re-built in order to get the configuration
 Solution:

     sudo docker-compose up --build

-Issue: Redis in localhost not used by the service
+### Issue: Redis in localhost not used by the service
-Cause: Using linux, it only can be used the redis from other docker
-Solution:
+Solution: In linux, the redis server to use should be in other machine or using the dockerized redis.

     rm -rf config.yml
     sudo docker-compose -f docker-compose-service-with-redis.yml up --build

 And using the redis in localhost:6479

+In MacOS, it can be used the following config.yml in order to access to the redis in localhost:

+    redis_host: host.docker.internal
+    redis_port: 6379
+    service_host: localhost
+    service_port: 5051

-Issue: Error downloading torch
+### Issue: Error downloading pip wheel
 Solution: Change RAM memory used by the docker containers to 3Gb or 4Gb